Nisei Week: Pageant controversy

 The pageant has not been without controversy.
 Originally the queen was selected through ballots given after purchases in Little Tokyo, allowing those making many purchases to vote many times; the rule was changed to allow a fairer chance for all contestants.
 One controversy remains within the JA community: mixed-race contestants.
 Competitors must be of at least 50% Japanese ancestry.
-Due to the increased outmarriage ratio of Japanese Americans, multi-racial (also known as hapa in the Japanese community) contestants began to appear more frequently, causing questioning about the Japanese cultural spirit of the competition and competing beauty standards of whites versus Asians.
+Due to the increased out-marriage ratio of Japanese Americans, multi-racial (also known as hapa in the Japanese community) contestants began to appear more frequently, causing questioning about the Japanese cultural spirit of the competition and competing beauty standards of whites versus Asians.

 Lon Kurashige, professor of ethnic studies at USC, argues that Nisei Queens played a subordinate role to as ambassadors to Issei, Nisei and white Americans.
 The Queens were viewed as bi-cultural, possessing "quiet charm" and "lively personality", attributed to Japanese and white Americans respectively.
 Criticism of sexism was brought forth by the Women's Concerns Committee within the JACL.
 The typical beauty portion of pageants, such as swimsuit competition, were eliminated from the Queen coronation.